 A Grant of Representation is a generic term, which refers to either the Grant of Probate or the Grant of Letters of Administration in UK probate cases.
 The former refers to the giving of permission for a named executor to administer a deceased person’s estate.
-The latter refers to the giving of permission to an administrator to deal with the deceased’s assets in the absence of an executor or a will.
+The latter refers to the giving of permission to an administrator to deal with the deceased’s assets if there is no executor or no will has been left.

 Need help with probate?
 Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.